tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-16-create-script-to-auto-create-new-post-jekyll.md

 Notice how the API key is passed in from the `.zshrc` or `.bashrc` file rather than being embedded directly in the script.
 This ensures that your API key won't be included when you commit this script into a public repo.

 Also notice that the `data` is passed in a bit differently from the basic curl call shown in the Rebrandly docs.
-This is because I had some trouble with variable substitution and so reverted to this approach to make sure the values are passed into the variables properly.
+This is because I had some trouble with variable substitution and so settled on this approach to make sure the values are passed into the variables properly.

+After you create the `post.sh` file, run `chmod +x post.sh` on it to make it executable.

 {% include ads.html %}